openspending/docs/docs/developers/api.md

  $ python dev_server.py
 ```

-Based on the default configuration of the APIB, you can now work with the entire OpenSpending database hosted by Open Knowledge International from your local machine.
+Based on the default configuration of the API, you can now work with your local OpenSpending database hosted on your local machine.
 If you want to point to a different OpenSpending instance, configure your environment variables accordingly based on the details below.

 ## Interface